JereminR/Four_In_Row_Game/README.md

-# FourthInRow
+# FourInRow
-This is a fourth in row game
+This is a four in row game